apache/sedona/docs/api/flink/Function.md

 ## ST_ReducePrecision

 Introduction: Reduce the decimals places in the coordinates of the geometry to the given number of decimal places.
 The last decimal place will be rounded.
-This function was called ST_PrecisionReduce in versions prior to v1.5.0.

 Format: `ST_ReducePrecision (A:geometry, B:int)`